Members

 My research examines how communication tools and tactics can be used to influence human behavior and lead to improved outcomes and policy for marginalized communities and wildlife.
 As a community-engaged scholar, my work focuses on addressing community-identified issues through shared research interests and social concerns.

-Rebekah Wicke, PhD student, Dept. of Communication
+Rebekah Wicke, PhD candidate, Dept. of Communication

 My research primarily focuses on how the communication of scientific uncertainty influences risk perceptions and decision making in health and environmental contexts.
 I’m also interested in examining how messages can be used to help individuals imagine a wide range of events, such as the risk of developing cancer or experiencing a wildlife encounter, in such a way that helps them form accurate risk perceptions.